jarnailchahal/Movie-Website/ReadMe.md

 To start, please:

-1. Cd into the Movie-Website folder and Do "npm install" in terminal to download all required modules.
+1. Cd into the extracted Movie-Website folder and do "npm install" in terminal to download all required modules.
 2. Next, run "node server.js."
 3. Goto http://localhost:3000/